Performance and PCI Express Bus Lanes

 Warning: Technology changes very quickly so it is always recommended that you look at the date when the article was last updated.
 If you have any questions feel free to contact us.

-SKIP TO: Socket, CPU, and Performance
+SKIP TO: Chipset, CPU, and Performance

 Why Do PCI-Express Lanes Matter?